Opportunities for Medical Students

 • No prior experience in research necessary.
 Applicants only need to demonstrate a strong interest in science and a solid academic performance.

-• Compensation: Participants receive a $6,000 salary for the 8-week program.
+• Compensation: Participants receive a $6,000 stipend for the 8-week program.

 • Participants are responsible for securing their own room and board.